 Someone wrote to the cyclist Lance Armstrong during his battle with cancer saying, “You don’t know it yet, but we’re the lucky ones”.
 How true it is!

 Large, extended families share a unique close bond with the potential for many celebrations of life!
 Births, marriages and death sum it all up, however, in between are the stories that do not make it into the record books.
 I believe this is one of them!
-Following the birth of Shannon’s second child, Zac, in May, 2013, I visited Shannon with my sister, also an aunty to Shannon and somewhere in the back of my mind, came the conscious thought about encouraging Shannon to write her story.
-However, with the number of visitors and a limited time frame, it was not an appropriate time to discuss such a matter.
-I sensed a delicate topic regarding a time in Shannon’s life which had a huge impact and now, upon reflection, I was asking her to re-live the incredible ordeal, all over again.
+Following the birth of Shannon’s second child, Zac, in May, 2013, my sister and I visited Shannon, both aunties and somewhere in the back of my mind came the conscious thought of encouraging Shannon to write her story.
+However, with the number of visitors and a limited time frame, it was not an appropriate time to discuss such a matter, sensing it was a delicate topic.
+The impact on her life over a short but significant time and now asking her to re-live the incredible ordeal, all over again.

-While Shannon is one of five nieces, at the time of Zac’s birth, he was the sixth great nephew to be born and my sister and her husband had another hour or so to travel, connecting with three of their grandchildren also having birthdays in the same week.
+While Shannon is one of five nieces, at the time of Zac’s birth, he was the sixth great nephew to be born and my sister, with her husband had another hour or so to travel.
+They were connecting with three of their grandchildren also having birthdays in the same week.
 The eldest child, yet another great niece was celebrating her eighth birthday!
 However the twins, a boy and girl were six, a rather synchronistic time frame indeed!
 The twins were born exactly on Shannon’s birthday, six years earlier on the 14th May, 2007.
-Shannon was just twenty six and dealing with the greatest challenge of her life.
-Hence, why I considered the subtitle for this story to be, “Miracle Babies”!
+Shannon was just twenty six and dealing with the greatest challenge of her life, having considered the subtitle for this story, “Miracle Babies”!

-A few days following the visit, I emailed Shannon, relaying my idea and her reply was quick, “I would love to share my story!
+A few days following the visit, relayed my idea to Shannon by email and her reply was quick, “I would love to share my story!
 I always think that writing down life stories is interesting and a great way to educate or open the eyes of others, especially younger generations and family”.
-While Shannon was ready to begin writing her story, sitting out there in there in the etheric was a matter of "divnine time" for was about to house from Brisbane to Roma, all with a new baby.
-So it would be another three months before the writing would actually begin being manifested into a physical reality.
+While Shannon was ready to begin writing her story, sitting out there in the etheric was a matter of "divine time" for she was about to move from her home in Brisbane to Roma and with a new baby.
+The actual writing would begin three months later!

 Affectionately known as Shan to her family and close friends, Shannon lived with her parents and two younger brothers in the beautiful area of Byron Bay until the year 2000.
 A popular destination for backpackers, Byron Bay is situated on the most eastern and central point of the Australian coastline in the northern part of the state of NSW.
 Once Shan had completed her high school years in 1999, she enjoyed life that saw a new millennium arrive for all, filled with dreams and new possibilities.